NateM135/NateM135.github.io/_posts/2021-02-08-dicectf-2021-writeup.md

 toc: true
 ---

-> DiceCTF is hosted by DiceGang/redpwn.
+> Dice CTF is hosted by DiceGang/redpwn.

 I played on the team IrisSec.